Unlawful DUI Arrest

 Not only must the police officer have had a valid and legal reason to stop you in the first place, but in order to legally arrest you and to ask you to take a chemical test, the officer must have probable cause to believe that your ability to operate a vehicle is impaired due to alcohol and/or drugs.

 There are a number of factors that courts look to when deciding whether a police officer has probable cause to arrest for OVI.
-To help you develop a strong defense on your behalf, retaining a Columbus DUI lawyer from Koenig & Owen, LLC should be done immediately to provide us with the time needed to establish your defense.
+To help you develop a strong defense on your behalf, retaining a Columbus DUI lawyer from James D. Owen, LLC should be done immediately to provide us with the time needed to establish your defense.

 When your charges for an Ohio DUI arise from a suspected illegal arrest, you must be able to prove that there was not enough evidence generated prior to the arrest to allow that arrest in the first place.